yamiko/bart2/README.markdown

 wget http://rubyforge.org/frs/download.php/70697/rubygems-1.3.7.zip
 unzip rubygems-1.3.7.zip
 ruby rubygems-1.3.7/setup.rb

+For ubuntu 14.XX and above, run the following commands in terminal:

+sudo gem install rubygems-update -v 1.3.7 sudo update_rubygems _1.3.7_

 Check if the rubygems version is the correct one by running: (gem -v)   expected 1.3.7